Another Swell Trip

 Our Arizona trip was to be all tent camping, but tent camping in Green River State Park can be a wet experience when they turn on the sprinklers.

-Rather than pitch our tent, we opted to book four nights at stay in the Labyrinth Cabin.
+Rather than pitch our tent, we opted to book four nights in the Labyrinth Cabin.
 It offers queen-size bunks, a refrigerator and microwave.
 The restrooms/showers stand a short walk away.

 On Friday, we joined the group for the eight-mile, Little Wildhorse and Bell Canyons loop.